CARTAvis/manual_source/source/introduction.rst

 * improvements of file information and header.
 * displaying data values in the spatial and the spectral profilers.

-The release plan and major goals are the following:
+The release plan and major goals are the following (incorporating bug fixes):

 * Version 1.0: basic image and profile viewing capability.

   * Version 1.0.1: current release, enhanced file browser navigation capability

 * Version 1.1: basic region of interest (ROI) support and relevant analysis tools (statistics, histogram, and profilers).
+HDF5-IDIA image format support for server release.
 * Version 1.2: WCS group support which allows multiple images to be aligned in spatial and spectral domains.
+Additional server support and performance enhancements.
 * Next: multiple-panel view
 * Next: moments image, position-velocity image, and scripting interface
 * Next: interactive clean